Everything you wanted to know about camping...but were afraid to ask

 For the safety and enjoyment of all Festival campers, alcohol is not permitted outside of the licensed venue area.
 This means no alcohol in the camping or parking areas.
 Read our alcohol policy in full.

 All camping areas include portable toilet facilities, hand washing units, RV pumping and complimentary trash pickup.
+Contact information and operating hours will become available the month prior to the Festival.

 RV and tent campers arriving on the property Thursday should bring in enough water to last them until late afternoon on Friday.
 RVs in need of a tank fill must contact the potable water service, located on-site, or fill their tank prior to entering the Festival grounds.
+Contact information and operating hours will become available the month prior to the Festival.

 Pets are allowed on a leash in your campsite.
 Campers are expected to clean up after their pets.
 Animals are absolutely, under no circumstances, to be left inside vehicles (RVs, trailers, and campers are fine if they’re cool; use your judgement).
 It is far too hot.
 Nothing will corral a posse of angry, animal-loving country music fans faster than a dying dog in a hot car.
 Plus, we’ll kick you out faster than you can spit.